S5. Self-driving cars, humanoid robots, drones and AI assistive technology

 The development of humanoid robots has happened very slowly over many years.
 Suddenly however they are about to appear in many areas of our lives in quite a shocking fashion.
 The reason is of course the power of AI which has allowed robots to learn how to relate to the world in a way that was never previously possible.

 B1.
 Humanoid robots learn quickly.
-What does it mean for humanoid robots?
-Exactly the same process is unfolding.
-Either humans wear suits with sensors and cameras or the robots learn by self evaluation on a range of tasks.
-As a result we now see announcements from the main players every few months, or even weeks.
+Things moved quickly in 2024.
 Dexterity that used to be achieved only after years of careful engineering now appears almost as a side benefit of training.
 So it becomes only a matter of time until humanoid robots appear in our midst.

 B2.
 The initial uses.
 We know that the initial applications will be the 'low hanging fruit' in business.
 For example:

-- warehouse workers carrying boxes and unloading and loading vehicles
+- warehouse and shop workers carrying boxes and unloading and loading vehicles

 - car to home delivery once self driving vans are commonplace

-So, business and industrial applications will provide the volumes, and that in turn will ensure fast cost reduction.
-Further down this page we examine some of the main suppliers.
+Business and industrial applications will provide the volumes, and that in turn will ensure fast cost reduction.
 As might be expected, this is a very competitive market.
 Recent price prediction for robots for personal use are in the £ 10,000 to £20,000 range, comparable to a small car.
 Another interesting prediction was that within 10 years there would be more Humanoid Robots than SmartPhones.

 B3.
 Longer term applications.